 A solution designed specifically to meet the needs of senior homeowners.

-Reverse mortgages continue to gain popularity for Canadian homeowners aged 55 plus.
-One reason for the increased popularity of the reverse mortgage is simple necessity.
+Reverse mortgages continue to gain popularity for Canadian homeowners aged 55+, mostly due to simple necessity.

 Many retired Canadians are looking for options to increase their cash flow either by paying-out other debts, or by accessing cash to help with everyday life expenses.
 In addition, Canadians have a growing preference to remain in their homes for as long as possible.
 Doing so may require costly renovations and upkeep.
 Whatever your need, a reverse mortgage might be a great solution!

-Reverse mortgages are designed for Canadians who are 55 and older.
+Reverse mortgages are designed for Canadians who are 55+.
 The goal is to allow these individuals to tap into the equity of their home to assist in comfortable financial living.
-However, the difference is that once a reverse mortgage is in place, borrowers are not required to make regular payments.
-This provides access to a considerable inflow of cash, with the flexibility of optional payments.
-The only time payment will be required is when you sell or move out of your home.

 The benefits of a reverse mortgage don’t just stop at the ability to cash in on your home’s equity!
 In fact, these benefits also include: